fsojitra/Simple-Todo_App-with-Node-express.js-MongoDB-For-beginners/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.:heart:
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. :heart:

 ### Prerequisites